devonpmack/react-pokedex-workshop/README.md

 In React, when you want to use persistent variables that will change, you need to use a feature called "state".
 State gets updated as the user interacts with your page.
 We need a state to track what Pokemon  the user is currently viewing.

-💻 Lets convert the variable `selectedPokemon` to a state.
+💻 Convert the variable `selectedPokemon` to a state.
 We will import a React hook called `useState`.

 ```diff
 - import React from "react";